- Participants receiving a pension benefit

 - Report the death of a participant:

-- The deceased participant's name
+- The deceased participant's name and address

 - The deceased participant's social security number